 Susan: Okay.
 Okay.
 So it sounds like we have people who mostly have that challenge of how to delegate, how to stay on top of things and all that.
 So there will be some stuff in here about that.

 Let’s talk about some of the basics here.
 There are different terms that we’re going to use throughout this.
-One is policy.
-Policy works with multi-person teams.
-If you are your own person and you don’t work with anyone else you probably don’t need policy but I will tell you even before I hired someone I did set a few policies.
+One is the policy.
+The policy works with multi-person teams.
+If you are your personal and you don’t work with anyone else you probably don’t need policy but I will tell you even before I hired someone I did set a few policies.
 I’ll talk about what policy is here in a second.

-Starting with the difference of policy versus process versus procedure.
-Policy is the rules.
+Starting with the difference in policy versus process versus procedure.
+The policy is the rules.
 Again this is for multiple people.
-This might be, you must submit your timesheet every day at 5:00 o’clock.
+This might be, you must submit your timesheet every day at 5:00.
 It could also be Good Friday is a holiday for the company.
-And I’ll tell you that’s one of the things when I started my business that I put policy in place for me so that I set my holidays as a policy so that I didn’t give them up just because I was too busy.
-So that’s a way you could even make a policy even if you’re just one person.
+And I’ll tell you that’s one of the things when I started the business that I put a policy in place for me so that I set my holidays as a policy so that I didn’t give them up just because I was too busy.
+So that’s a way you could even make policy even if you’re just one person.
 But the policy is the rules.

 The process is your system.
 This is usually a written out prose type thing, numbered or bulleted.
 And it’s how you do things.
 It’s the order you do things in.
 And it’s what you want to make sure that you’re repeating as part of your system.
 And then a procedure is a checklist.
 This might be how to install FileMaker server and all of the things that you go through every single time so that you don’t have to reinvent that wheel.
 Having this in place means you don’t have to remember what went wrong last time because you forgot a step.
 Think about it like an airplane pilot getting ready to take off.
 He doesn’t have to remember to check the flaps, it’s on the list that he checks off that he did it.
 Those are the things that we’re looking for as a procedure.

 Pick something.
-Basecamp, Teamwork, if you’re using nothing right now, Basecamp is a great place to start.
+Basecamp, Teamwork.com, if you’re using nothing right now, Basecamp is a great place to start.
 It’s very simple.
 I prefer Basecamp 2.
 Very simple.
-Teamwork is Basecamp on steroids and if you have been using Basecamp and want more, Teamwork is absolutely a step up and you can import your Basecamp projects.
+Teamwork.com is Basecamp on steroids and if you have been using Basecamp and want more, Teamwork.com is absolutely a step up and you can import your Basecamp projects.
 You can also import your Asana projects.
-Teamwork, it’s like they knew that they could steal from everyone if you could just import it.
-There’s tons of other project management software out there.
+Teamwork.com, it’s like they knew that they could steal from everyone if you could just import it.
+There are tons of other project management software out there.
 The key is to pick one and use it.
 It will add structure to your projects if you’re using it.